gonzalesc/Wordpress-Delivery-Area-with-Google-Maps/README.md

 # Delivery Area with Google Maps - Wordpress Plugin

 Welcome to the Delivery Area with Google Maps repository on Github.
 This plugin allows you create delivery areas in Google Maps and by a shortcode put it in everywhere.
-We recommend read the [Documentation Online](https://www.letsgodev.com/documentation/docs-delivery-area-with-google-maps/) to stay up to date about everything happening in the project.
-You can also [follow @agonzalesc](https://twitter.com/agonzalesc) on Twitter for the latest development updates.

 ## Requirements